Lexington Weapons Charges Lawyer

 - People who are members of the National Guard

 Were you recently charged with defacing a firearm or unlawfully carrying a concealed weapon on school grounds?
-Then please get in touch with a knowledgeable attorney from Oakley & Oakley, LLC, as soon as possible.
-We might be able to use our legal experience to help you get your charge dismissed or reduced.
+If so, then please get in touch with me as soon as possible.
+I might be able to use my legal experience to help you get your charge dismissed or reduced.

 When Kentucky courts find Lexington residents guilty of weapons crimes, they almost always put them behind bars and hand them hefty fines.
 The exact nature of their punishment depends on the level of their offense:

-- Class C Felonies: Up to ten years in state prison and a fine of as much as $10,000
+- Class C felonies: Up to 10 years in state prison and a fine of as much as $10,000

-- Immigration Issues: The federal government often deports felons after they serve their prison sentence.
+- Immigration issues: The federal government often deports felons after they serve their prison sentences.

-Over the years, the attorneys at Oakley & Oakley, LLC, have represented clients facing a wide range of weapons charges – and have helped many of them escape the consequences outlined above.
-If you want our team to stand up and fight for you, all you need to do is give us a call.
+Over the years, I have represented clients facing a wide range of weapons charges and helped many of them escape the consequences outlined above.
+If you want me to stand up and fight for you, all you need to do is give my firm a call.

 Defenses Against Kentucky Weapons Charges